 Once you are granted your sUAS waiver then you will no longer need to fill out our form or notify TRACON.

-PLEASE NOTE: Once the Remote Tower is active (3rd or 4th quarter 2018) these requirements/notifications will change.
+PLEASE NOTE: Once the Remote Tower is active (3Q2018) these requirements/notifications will change.

 Q. If I have an sUAS waiver granted do I still need to fill our your form?

-A. IF your waiver is approved then please follow whatever other stipulations come with your waiver; however, you will not need to fill out OUR form.
-Again this will change once Remote Tower is active (2018) and you will need to coordinate with air traffic controllers in our Remote Tower at that time.
+A. IF your waiver is approved then please follow whatever other stipulations come with your waiver; however, we do not require you to fill out OUR form.
+Again this will change once Remote Tower is active (3Q2018) and you will need to coordinate with air traffic controllers in our Remote Tower at that time.